30 Mar Spiderman… on a wall near you

 It has earned him the nickname: “The Eiger Man.”

-Kristoffs particular expertise is rope work.
+Kristoff’s particular expertise is rope work.
 He boasts he can safely hang any building and his ambition is to flop over the CN Tower.
-He once roped himself to a Don Valley railway bridge to practise his art and was nabbed by a railway cop.
-It cost the intrepid spiderman a $50 trespass ticket.
+He once roped himself to a Don Valley railway bridge to practice his art and was nabbed by a railway cop.
+It cost the intrepid Spiderman a $50 trespass ticket.